 Gomantong Caves are home to a million or more swiftlets.
 Danum Valley is inhabited by elephant, Sumatran rhinoceros, clouded leopard and a host of rare birds.

 Day 8: Danum Valley

-Bird watching, forest treks to waterfalls, ancient burial coffins, and a canopy walkway are part of the experience.
+Bird watching, forest treks by waterfalls, ancient burial coffins, and a canopy walkway are part of the experience.

 This tropical island nation is an ideal place to end any journey to Asia.

 Day 10: Singapore

 Singapore’s dynamic personality is seen in its sleek skyscrapers, gardens and pockets of traditional neighborhoods, including Chinatown and Little India.

 Cool highland retreat is ideal for growing strawberries, roses, vegetables and teas.
 Here, too, is the Brinchang Hindu Temple.